Sound Mode and Scale-Dependent Growth in Two-Fluid Dynamical Dark Energy: Scale-dependence

 \subsubsection{Theoretical predictions}

 In Fig.~\ref{fig:biask_SUvsLL}, we plot the fractional deviation

 from a scale-independent bias predicted by the SU approach (filled circles with a thin interpolating line) and the local Lagrangian approximation (thick curves) for two of the models shown in Fig.~\ref{fig:growth}.
 We assume a halo mass $M=10^{14}\hmsun$ (corresponding to rich groups hosting a bright central galaxy).
-For this halo mass, the magnitude of the scale-dependence is comparable to that induced by massless neutrinos in the $\Lambda$CDM model \cite{LoVerde:2016ahu,munoz/dvorkin:2018,Rogozenski:2023tse}.
+For this halo mass, the magnitude of the scale-dependence is comparable to that induced by massless neutrinos in the $\Lambda$CDM model \cite{munoz/dvorkin:2018} (see also \cite{LoVerde:2016ahu,Rogozenski:2023tse} for massive neutrinos, which lead to enhanced scale-dependence).
 The local Lagrangian bias approximation overestimates the SU prediction by $\sim 50$\%, in agreement with the findings of \cite{chiang/etal:2016} (see their Fig.11).

 Fig.~\ref{fig:biask} illustrates the redshift dependence of $\Delta b /b$, which is shown at redshift $z=0$, 0.5, and 1 for all the models considered in Fig.~\ref{fig:growth}.
 A halo mass $M=10^{14}\hmsun$ is again assumed.
 The scale-dependent bias depends on the value of the DE sound speeds mainly through the change in the Jeans wavenumbers $k_\pm$.
 Lowering the sound speeds somewhat increases the difference between $\Delta b/b$ evaluated at $k=k_\downarrow$ and $k=k_\uparrow$, as well as the steepness of the transition that takes place around $k= k_\pm$.
 Furthermore, the scale dependence is largest at redshift close to the epoch of phantom crossing ($z \sim 0.2$).